Azerbaijan: Art

-Azerbaijan has been since ancient times known as a center of a large variety of crafts.
+Azerbaijan has been since ancient times known as a centre of a large variety of crafts.
 Archeology testifies to the well-developed agriculture, stock raising, metalworking, pottery, ceramics, and carpet-weaving that date as far back as to the 2nd millennium BC.
 Archeological sites in Dashbulaq, Hasansu, Zayamchai, and Tovuzchai uncovered from the BTC pipeline have revealed early Iron Age artifacts.